Australian Open offers reminders that sports reflect society

 Ah, welcome to the modern world.
 Tennis, in particular, and sports, in general, can’t help but reflect society.
 And that means athletes, spectators and the folks who run leagues and events must contend with, and perhaps confront, whatever the prevailing global touchpoints are at any given time.

 A pandemic.
 A war.
-Mental health. (hash)MeToo.
+Mental health. #MeToo.
 Gun violence.
 And so on.

 More than a year ago, Simon declared the women’s professional tennis tour would remove all of its tournaments from China over concerns about the well-being of Peng Shuai, a Grand Slam doubles champion who accused a former government official of sexual assault.